ohall/react-pong/README.md

 # react-pong
-A simple ping-pong game in as a React component.
+A simple ping-pong game as a React component.

 Inspired by [Max Wihlborg](https://github.com/maxwihlborg/youtube-tutorials)